 I don’t know about you, but I’ve always been really fascinated by the publishing world, in particular, Amazon and the ebook phenomenon.
 Writing eBooks has become a bit of a passion of mine, one I would never have thought I’d take to.

-Many of you already know that I started my own ebook journey nearly 2 years ago, I started learning aggressively how to make money writing ebooks and self-publishing them.
+Many of you already know that I started my own ebook journey over 5 years ago, where I started learning aggressively how to make money writing ebooks and self-publishing them.

 Now, let’s get one thing straight.
 Anything that you do that’s outside the norm, i.e., not making money from your job, is going to require some extra effort on your part.

 The reason why many self-published authors are successful is that they got up off their asses and did something – they didn’t sit around waiting for the book to write itself or market itself – they researched, tested and made things happen.